Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8inclass.md

 ### Challenge3.
 (All remaining time)
 By only placing droplets in a confined initial region (i.e., like the stump of a hapless newt), can you get a droplet to eject and follow a defined path (again, all without placing any droplets elsewhere in the field)?

+Note: You may choose to take pictures to help you answer the problem set questions.

 *** QUESTIONS ***

 These questions will also appear shortly on PSET (here they are in advance):

-—If you have two different droplets why do they chase each other?
+— If you have two different droplets why do they chase each other?
 What other behaviors have you observed?

-—Why does the sharpie marker create a physical barrier?
+— Why does the sharpie marker create a physical barrier?

-—To what extent were you able to realize increasingly autonomous behavior?
+— To what extent were you able to realize increasingly autonomous behavior?

-—How good do we have to become at implementing these different frames of reference in order to engineer living matter?
+— How good do we have to become at implementing these different frames of reference in order to engineer living matter?

 Be great and have a wonderful weekend!